Nonye2K3/chia/FAQ.md

 # Can I run this on a Raspberry Pi 3 or 4?

-Yes.
+Yes, and here are the [instructions](https://github.com/Chia-Network/chia-blockchain/wiki/Raspberry-Pi).
+This project requires a 64 bit OS.
 Pi 3 and Pi 4 don't have AES acceleration on the CPU and plotting currently relies upon that acceleration.
 This means that the Pi will never be a good plotting host, but we have made AES acceleration optional so one can install and run harvesters, farmers, and full nodes on the Pi.
+Pi is also not a candidate for Timelords or VDF clients...
 We have not tested Pi 3 yet so any feedback would be welcomed.

 # Wallet GUI won't start on my linux distribution.